Kris2510/getting_and_cleaning_data/README.md

 library(plyr)
 library(dplyr)
 ```
-Read teh features.txt into R which will be used to label our dataframes
+Read the features.txt into R which will be used to label our dataframes
 ```{r}
 d_features= read.table("./getting_and_cleaning/features.txt")
 ```